Laser Focal Therapy for BPH

 Due to swelling in the prostate from the procedure, urinary symptoms get worse before they improve.
 Most men get back to their baseline function approximately three weeks after the procedure and see noticeable improvement around three months after the procedure (plus or minus a month).

-Advantages of Laser Focal Therapy
+Advantages of Focal Laser Ablation

 Minimally Invasive